 Well, it doesn’t.
 First of all, I’m a blogger, not a vlogger.
-I don’t like the sound of my own voice and it is far easier for me to edit what I’ve typed than it would be for me to edit a video.
-I specialised in cinematography and editing at university, so it would be very difficult for me to regularly post videos that meet my high standards.
+I don’t like the sound of my own voice.
+Also, it is far easier for me to edit what I’ve typed than it would be for me to edit a video.
+I specialised in cinematography and editing at university.
+It would be very difficult for me to regularly post videos that meet my high standards.
 Secondly, a key part of the ruling is about advertisers paying for and having editorial control over content.
-I’ve never been paid for anything that has appeared on my blog (if you do want to pay me, feel free to get in touch and maybe we can work out a deal!)
+I’ve never been paid for anything that has appeared on my blog.
+(If you do want to pay me, feel free to get in touch and maybe we can work out a deal!)

 Last year the ASA ruled on Blurring advertising and blogs – why it pays to know the ad rules.
 The key information was similar:

 - “bloggers who are paid to write positive reviews or comments about a product or service that they must be up-front with their followers by making clear that it’s advertising.”

 - “the rules don’t prohibit PR companies sending free gifts or samples to bloggers in the hope of receiving a positive review.”